This is one blog you probably don’t want to read.

 That we, as a society, have come to view foul language as common, grieves my heart.
 When you can’t even take your children to Chick-fil-A or another family type restaurant without hearing some parent discipline their child with words you don’t want to have to explain to a 3-year-old… that the only sure way to protect my grandchildren from the vulgarity that is prevalent today would be to keep them at home with the television turned off.

 Deeper still, is the grievance I have regarding the misuse of a basic freedom: the freedom to express ourselves.
 I know, I know.
 That’s what I’m doing in a blog.
 Here’s my point: When those who name the name of Christ use social media to criticize, belittle or complain about others, there are consequences far beyond earning a negative reputation.

 The world is watching–and reading.
 They see your distaste, your distrust, and your criticism.
 Don’t you see it only adds fuel to the fire?
 I personally have friends and family that are not followers of Jesus, and I can tell you, when they read and see comments that reflect negativity toward the church, or other brothers and sisters in Christ, it only confirms in their mind the idea that they don’t need church.

 It’s heartbreaking.
 I have family members that I have been praying for decades.
-Any positive influence that I have–all the years that they have been watching what God is doing in our home, our family, and our church can be quickly undone when they see God’s people acting selfish, petty, negative.
+Any positive influence that I have–all the years that they have been watching what God is doing in our home, our family, and our church can be quickly undone when they see God’s people acting selfish, petty, or negative.